 Fanning, Kansas, was a small town in Iowa Township in Doniphan County.
 It is extinct today.

 The community was started by Jesse Reed and James Bradley in 1870.
-That year, the Atchison & Nebraska Railway came through and built a station and the first blacksmith shop was put in operation.
-A post office was established on December 14, with James Bradley serving as postmaster.
+That year, the Atchison & Nebraska Railway came through and built a station, and the first blacksmith shop was put into operation.
+A post office was established on December 14, with James Bradley as postmaster.

 A grist mill was built in 1872 by William Hedrick, and a large Catholic Church was erected in 1879.
 In the early 1880s, the town has a population of between 40 and 50.